The perfect development environment for PIC — personal experience

 the

-• built-in library functions with easy and accessible description.
+- built-in library functions with easy and accessible description. the

-• plug-in the. h file of the description of the MC family PIC;
+- plug-in the. h file of the description of the MC family PIC; the

-• wide range of examples with source codes
+- wide range of examples with source codes the

 Honestly, for small simple projects which constitute the primary niche of programs under the PIC, that is enough.
 Even beginners are normally dealt with through the help and quickly make a working code.
 Most of our developers dealing with PIC, using the environment during development.